-Richard is the Founder and Creative Director at Richard Clarkson Studio, LLC., a innovative art and design studio based in Brooklyn, New York with clients including Google, IBM, Coca-Cola and Miley Cyrus.
-During his studies at the Products of Design program Richard realized and developed a strong passion for physical computing and business management.
-Utilizing these and other key skill sets Richard launched his studio with flagship product: The Smart Cloud.
-The studio has since continued to grow reaching international buyers and press with an ever evolving set of projects and products.
-Evident in his work and methodology is a unique collision of Richard's New Zealand, Industrial Design background and his more recent experiences of the vibrance and culture of New York City.
-Website: richardclarkson.com Twitter: @clarkson_rich Instagram:@richardclarksonstudio
+Richard is the Founder and Creative Director at Richard Clarkson Studio, an innovative art and design studio based in Brooklyn whose clients include Google, IBM, Coca-Cola, and Miley Cyrus.
+During his studies at the Products of Design program, Richard realized and developed a strong passion for physical computing and business management.
+Utilizing these and other key skillsets, Richard launched his studio with his flagship product, the Smart Cloud.
+The studio has continued to grow, reaching international buyers and press with ever-evolving projects and products.
+Richard's thesis, entitled Super.
+Moments of Remarkable, was presented in May 2014.